awsdocs/aws-service-catalog-admin-guide/doc_source/catalogs_portfolios_sharing.md

 | Launch constraints |  Inherited\.
 If the portfolio creator adds launch constraints to or removes launch constraints from a shared product, the change propagates to all imported instances of the product\.
 If the recipient administrator adds an imported product to a local portfolio, the imported launch constraint that is applied to that product is present in the local portfolio\.  |   In a local portfolio, the administrator can override the imported launch constraint by applying a different one to the product\.  |  Add launch constraints to or remove launch constraints from the imported portfolio\.  |
 | Template constraints |  Inherited\.
 If the portfolio creator adds a template constraint to or removes a template constraints from a shared product, the change propagates to all imported instances of the product\.
 If the recipient administrator adds an imported product to a local portfolio, the imported template constraints that are applied to that product are inherited by the local portfolio\.   |  In a local portfolio, the administrator can add template constraints that take effect in addition to the imported constraints\.  |  Remove the imported template constraints\.  |
 | IAM users, groups, and roles | Not inherited\. | Add IAM users, groups, and roles that are in administrator's AWS account\. | Not applicable\. |

-## Sharing a Portfolio<a name="catalogs_portfolios_sharing_how-to-share"></a>

-To enable an AWS Service Catalog administrator for another AWS account to distribute your products to end users, share your AWS Service Catalog portfolio with that administrator's AWS account\.

-To complete these steps, you must obtain the account ID of the target AWS account\.
-The ID is provided on the **My Account** page in the AWS Management Console of the target account\.

-**To share a portfolio**

-1. Open the AWS Service Catalog console at [https://console\.aws\.amazon\.com/servicecatalog/](https://console.aws.amazon.com/servicecatalog/)\.

-1. On the **Portfolios** page, select the portfolio that you want to share, and choose **Share Portfolio**\.

-1. In the **Enter AWS account ID** window, type the account ID of the AWS account that you are sharing with\.
-Then, choose **Share**\.
-If sharing succeeds, a message on the **Portfolios** page confirms that the portfolio is linked with the target account\.
-It also provides a URL that the recipient administrator must use to import the portfolio\.

-1. Send the URL to the AWS Service Catalog administrator of the target account\.
-The URL opens the **Import Portfolio** page with the ARN of the shared portfolio automatically provided\.

-## Importing a Portfolio<a name="catalogs_portfolios_sharing_importing"></a>

-If an AWS Service Catalog administrator for another AWS account shares a portfolio with you, import that portfolio into your account so that you can distribute its products to your end users\.

-To import the portfolio, you must get a URL for importing the portfolio from the administrator\.

-Open the URL, and on the **Import Portfolio** page, choose **Import**\.
-The **Portfolios** page displays, and the portfolio is shown in the **Imported Portfolios** table\.